TUTORING

 ACADEMIC ADVISING/ONE-ON-ONE’S

-Academic advising is one of the major components of Upward Bound at the University of Central Arkansas.
+Academic advising is another major component of Upward Bound at University of Central Arkansas.
 Students participate in a systematic career and college planning program designed to assist them in exploring career options and preparing for college.
-UB staff will visit students individually at their high schools during the academic year to assist students with issues and concerns as well as provide college and career planning services and academic advisement.
-Each student receives an individual Educational Action Plan (EAP) which outlines his/her academic goals for the semester, provides remedies for academic problems and gives feedback for the improvement in academic performance.
+UB staff will visit students individually at their high schools during the academic year to assist students with issues and concerns as well as provide college and career planning services and academic advice.
+Each student receives an individual Educational Action Plan (EAP) which outlines their academic goals for the semester, provides remedies for academic problems, and gives feedback for improvement in academic performance.
 EAPs are monitored and discussed with each student three times a year.
-Discussions will also include college admissions process, financial aid, scholarships and degree programs.
+Discussions will also include the college admissions process, financial aid, scholarships and degree programs.

 ACT PREPARATION